What is Wimbledon

 Wimbledon tennis dress code

-Wimbledon tennis dress code is most famous for the all-white rule applied to players at the Wimbledon Tennis Championships.
+The dress code at Wimbledonor the all-white rule applied to players at the Wimbledon Tennis Championships.
 Spectators are not subject to a single mandatory uniform, but the tone of the event encourages smart, summer-appropriate clothing.

 In certain areas of the grounds during the Wimbledon Tennis Championships, you will see a more formal style that reflects Wimbledon’s traditional image.